HELOOOM/Todo/index.md

 3. Read tasks
 4. Delete tasks

+## TodoMVC is an immensely valuable attempt at a difficult problem - providing a structured way of comparing JS libraries and frameworks.
+TodoMVC is a lone data point in a sea of conjecture and opinion.

 ## First let's describe our application
 ### In our Task Manager application we have: